alejotoro-o/chat-ui/README.md

 - **id**: Unique identifier passed to `onClick`.
 - **name**: Chat or contact name.
 - **lastMessage**: Preview of the most recent message.
+- **status:** Current delivery state of the last message sent.
+    - `"sending"`: Message is being sent.
+    - `"sent"`: Message successfully sent.
+    - `"delivered"`: Message has been received by the recipient.
+    - `"read"`: Recipient has opened the chat and seen the message.
 - **date**: Date of the last activity.
 - **onClick**: Handler invoked when the item is clicked.
 - **avatar**: Enables/disables avatar rendering.